Don't let your new boiler burn your cash

 2) The efficiency/fuel saving argument for a new boiler

-If you are being advised to replace your boiler because it is ‘old’ then the chances are you will only save around £50 on average per annum.
+If you are being advised to replace your boiler to something more efficient, the chances are you will only save around £40 on average per annum.

 We are too often advised to upgrade from an old boiler to a new boiler on the basis it will save us hundreds of pounds per year in energy bills.
 This is a compelling reason, particularly if we need to be persuaded to change our boiler for little reason other than it is past is perceived lifespan of 7-10 years.